jeanluct/PseudoAnosov/README.md

 ```mathematica
 In[1]:= <<PseudoAnosov.m
 ```
-Let's start with the torus, where we are dealing with Anosov maps (no singularities).
-We can list all the reciprocal monic polynomials (with integer coefficients) with dilatation less than 3:
+Let's start with the torus (genus `g=1`), where we are dealing with Anosov maps (no singularities).
+We can list all the reciprocal monic polynomials of degree `2g=2` (with integer coefficients) with dilatation less than 3:
 ```mathematica
 In[2]:= P = ReciprocalPolynomialBoundedList[x,2,3]